 Managing the finances of a marriage can be tricky business.
 Often one spouse is delegated the role of the banker, the financial advisor and the bookkeeper and the other spouse does not have a clear understanding of the assets or even the income of the other spouse.
 Dividing the assets and income of the parties are even trickier if the marriage fails and a divorce occurs.
+As well as confusion on financial assets, many couples are unclear on the cost of a divorce; Lloyd Platt and Co cover this for anyone with questions on the matter.

 Pennsylvania divorce and support laws require both spouses to disclose all of their assets and income to one another.
 Lack of disclosure of assets and income can lead to the impositions of penalties and sanctions on the non-disclosing spouse.